conjugateprior/events/README.md

    your data either.

- * KEDS_Count only offers summed scores and provides the per time unit N to construct means.  `events` will use any aggregating function you give it, e.g. `sd` or `median` and also automatically generate N.
+ * KEDS_Count only offers summed scores and provides the per time unit N to construct means.
+This package will use any aggregating function you give it, e.g. `sd` or `median` and also automatically generate N.

 ### Aggregator

-Unlike Aggregator, `events` does not have a customizable aggregation period, but it is a lot more flexible about what the aggregation function is (see above).
+Unlike Aggregator, events does not have a customizable aggregation period, but it is a lot more flexible about what the aggregation function is (see above).

 ## Planned

- * Multiple input file support
- * More flexible time format reading
+ * More test coverage.  `make_dyads` coverage is still lacking
  * Database connection for larger data sources
- * Tests.
-Mmmm, tests...